LaxarJS/laxar/docs/manuals/writing_compositions.md

 }
 ```

-Here we added the possibility to configured close actions for the *AxPopupWidget* as feature `closePopup.onActions`.
+Here we added the possibility to configured close actions for the *laxar-popup-widget* as feature `closePopup.onActions`.
 For this we then added an entry in the `mergedFeatures` map whose value is an array that has the internal generated topic as only item.
-This enables us to now reference this feature when configuring the *AxPopupWidget*.
+This enables us to now reference this feature when configuring the *laxar-popup-widget*.
 Instead of creating the array with the generated topic here, we can simply reference the feature directly as it is the case for the `openPopup.onActions` feature.
-For the configuration of the *AxCommandBarWidget* nothing changed.
+For the configuration of the *laxar-command-bar-widget* nothing changed.
 When using the composition it is now possible to provide additional close actions, but since we defined an empty array as default for the feature, this is not mandatory.

 # Appendix: